smartcontractkit/documentation/docs/Solana/DataFeeds/using-data-feeds-solana.md

 You can read Chainlink Data Feed data on-chain in your existing project using the [Chainlink Solana Crate](https://crates.io/crates/chainlink_solana).

+> 🚧 Reading feed data
+>
+> While you can directly query the data feed accounts , you should not rely on the memory layout always being the same as it currently is.
+Based on this, the reccomendation is to always use the consumer library queries below.

 ### Add the Chainlink Solana Crate to your Project

 Before you begin, import the Chainlink Solana Crate into your project.